One person trapped after car hits building at Wellington retirement village

-One person is trapped after a car crashed into a Wellington retirement village.
+One person was trapped in a car that crashed into a Wellington retirement home.

-The severity of the crash is not yet clear, but a Fire and Emergency shift manager said firefighters had just arrived on scene at Village at the Park in Berhampore.
+The passenger was trapped by debris after the car crashed into a building at Village at the Park, a Fire and Emergency shift manager said.

-He said a car had crashed into a building but there was little information on injuries.
+A police spokeswoman initially said one person was trapped in the car and was assessed as being in a serious condition.
+There are no reports of other injuries.

 Advertisement